By José Alberto Hermosillo

 “Drunken Birds” is also inspired by the 2011 Mexican Oscar entry “Miss Bala.”
 The script details the countries where the stories occur: Mexico, Canada, and China.

-The well-balanced cinematography is Sara Mishara's responsibility.
+The well-balanced cinematography is Sara Mishara’s responsibility.
 She accomplishes cinematic glory by splendidly capturing the “magic hour” lighting.
 Sara shot the project “Old School” with a 35mm camera.
-The film’s grain gave her the convenience of having plenty of depth in the long shots and enhancing the close-ups with clarity, giving the movie the desired “dreamlike style.”
+The film’s grain gave her the convenience of plenty of depth in long shots and enhanced the clarity of close-ups, giving the movie the desired “dreamlike style.”

-According to its director Ivan Grbovic, “the characters of this intriguing triptych have different personalities with multidimensional layers that are not necessarily likable, although their behaviors are driven by love, desire or curiosity.”
-He added, “In this puzzle, all the pieces do not always fall together but are equally important.”
+According to its director, Ivan Grbovic, “the characters of this intriguing triptych have distinct personalities with multidimensional layers that are not necessarily likable, although their behaviors are driven by love, desire or curiosity.”
+He added, “In this puzzle, all the pieces do not always fall together, but they are equally important.”

-The independent production has the potential for greatness with limited resources, although the “bad hombres” entrance to the hacienda in Mexico needed to be choreographed better.
-There are plenty of other films where the tension is in sync with a festive atmosphere denoted in local productions such as Luis Puenzo’s “Old Gringo,” Baz Luhrmann’s “Romeo + Juliet,” or Ruy Guerra’s “Eréndida.”
+The independent production has the potential for greatness despite limited resources, although the “bad hombres”’ entrance to the hacienda in Mexico needed better choreography.
+There are plenty of other films in which the tension is in sync with a festive atmosphere, as seen in local productions such as Luis Puenzo’s “Old Gringo,” Baz Luhrmann’s “Romeo + Juliet,” and Ruy Guerra’s “Eréndida.”

-Winner of Best Cinematography at the Philadelphia Film Festival, “Drunken Birds” premiered at the Toronto International Film Festival.
-It was selected as the Canadian Best International Feature Film entry at the 94th Academy Awards.
+“Drunken Birds,” winner of Best Cinematography at the Philadelphia Film Festival, premiered at the Toronto International Film Festival.
+It was selected as Canada’s Best International Feature Film entry for the 94th Academy Awards.

-Willi’s noble heart tells him to help the needy, which is in his nature, even if that causes trouble with dramatic consequences in his immediate future.
-We have to remember that no one is guilty until proven otherwise, and no one is blameworthy until the truth comes out, but certainly, we are not sure if that will ever happen in fiction.
+Willi’s noble heart compels him to help the needy, which is in his nature, even if it causes trouble with dramatic consequences in his immediate future.
+We have to remember that no one is guilty until proven otherwise, and no one is blameworthy until the truth comes out, but we are certainly not sure that will ever happen in fiction.

-The filmmakers said that people in Canada compared the word “drunk” with love or joy and birds with unity and migration.
-It is like the birds’ flock moving together instinctively in complete freedom, just as we relate to the film’s character’s stories effortlessly.
+The filmmakers said that people in Canada associated the word “drunk” with love or joy, and birds with unity and migration.
+It is like a flock of birds moving together instinctively in complete freedom, just as we relate to the film’s characters’ stories effortlessly.

-The climax of “Drunken Birds” or “Les Oiseaux ivres” comes when the three stores converge at one point.
-At that precise moment, justice is needed at most, but the irony is that we cannot always get what we want in life, and we have to remember that the biggest enemy of all is silence.
+The climax of “Drunken Birds” or “Les Oiseaux ivres” occurs when the three stores converge at a single point.
+At that precise moment, justice is most urgently needed, yet the irony is that we cannot always get what we want in life, and we must remember that the greatest enemy of all is silence.

 IF YOU ARE READING FROM A MOBILE DEVICE, CLICK: view web version FOR OTHER COOL FEATURES SUCH AS TRANSLATE POWERED BY GOOGLE, AN INTERACTIVE FILM FESTIVAL CALENDAR, AND MORE AWESOME ARTICLES.